 - Recycling & Disposal Services, Inc. (RDS) is open every day.
 They accept loads of recycling, garbage, yard waste, and more for a fee.
 They also accept some electronic items free of charge for the E-Cycle Washington program.

-- Green Earth Technology composts food scraps, grass clippings, brush or other yard waste at their facility for a small fee.
+- Green Earth Technology composts food scraps, grass clippings, brush or other yard waste at their facility for a fee.

 Hazardous waste can be properly disposed of at the Disposal of Toxics Facility.
 Hazardous waste includes automotive products, fluorescent lights, lawn and garden chemicals, oil-based paint products, mercury thermometers and more.